At Plymouth Arts Cinema we want to be as welcoming, inclusive and accessible as we can for all our customers, audiences, staff and visitors.

-Covid-19 Safety adjustments: Seating is normally unreserved for Relaxed Screenings and you would usually be allowed to sit wherever you choose, and move around or change seats during the film if you needed to.
-But while Covid-19 restrictions are still in place, we need to make sure there is enough social distance between group of customers in the cinema.
-You will be asked to pick seat(s) when you book your ticket(s).
+These screenings are socially distanced, so that we can welcome those especially vulnerable to Covid-19.
+To ensure social distancing during the screenings, you will be asked to pick seat(s) when you book your ticket(s).
 You will have to remain in your allocated seat and not move around during the film, but you can leave/take breaks outside of the cinema if you need to.

-Frequency: usually once a month, on a Wednesday or Saturday afternoon, 2.30pm.
+Frequency: usually once a month, on a Saturday morning (11am) or afternoon (2.30pm)

 Upcoming Relaxed Screenings.